Back to ArticlesBy Adrien Laurent

 • Compliance: Siebel Pharma CRM was often validated for PDMA sample compliance and Part 11 in the past.
 Oracle's modern cloud CRM can also be validated, but since it's multi-tenant, companies would focus on procedural controls and Oracle's compliance certifications.
 Oracle as a vendor is well-versed in pharma requirements (Oracle's clinical trial software and databases are widely used in FDA-regulated environments).
 A user can implement e-signatures and audit trails in Oracle CRM, or integrate to Oracle's quality management solutions.
 Oracle's reputation in database security also supports compliance confidence.
 In summary, with proper configuration, Oracle CRM can meet FDA and HIPAA requirements (and Oracle likely provides guidance, as they serve many regulated industries).

-Indegene Omnipresence (now branded as Exeevo Omnipresence) is a newer entrant specialized for life sciences, built on Microsoft Dynamics 365.
+Exeevo Omnipresence is a life sciences CRM built on Microsoft Dynamics 365.
 It offers a unified customer experience platform for pharma, biotech, and medical device companies, covering CRM plus omnichannel engagement.

-• Key Features: Omnipresence aims to be "next-generation" by combining traditional CRM with digital engagement tools.
+• Key Features: Omnipresence is an AI-powered, out-of-the-box solution with minimal configuration required.
 It supports full omnichannel marketing orchestration, virtual engagement (e-detailing, remote meetings), and AI-driven insights.
 Focused features include managing HCP visits, digital content tracking, KOL management for medical affairs, and integration of field and digital channels.
-Because it's built on Dynamics, it has robust CRM underpinnings (accounts, contacts, etc.), with a UX layer that is modern for reps.
-Indegene emphasizes a "digital-first approach" – helping emerging biotech companies modernize how they launch products and engage customers.
-It covers sales, medical, and even patient support aspects in one platform.
+Its low-code, no-code backbone makes it quick to deploy and scalable.
+The platform covers sales, marketing, medical affairs, service, event management, content management, expert engagement, and patient engagement in one unified system.

 • Integrations: As a Dynamics-based solution, it integrates well with Microsoft's ecosystem (Office 365, Teams, Power BI).
 It also can integrate with common pharma data providers and marketing tools.
-Indegene likely pre-built connectors for content management systems and maybe IQVIA data feeds.
-Microsoft and Indegene announced partnerships to ensure Omnipresence works seamlessly with Dynamics 365 and Azure AI services.
-This means biotech customers can plug Omnipresence into their Azure cloud environment and connect to other apps (LIMS, ERP) using Microsoft's integration services.
+Exeevo has pre-built connectors for content management systems and data feeds.
+The platform works seamlessly with Dynamics 365 and Azure AI services.
+Customer data is securely encrypted and stored on Microsoft Azure cloud.

-• Deployment: Omnipresence is offered as a cloud solution, typically hosted on Microsoft Azure.
+• Deployment: Omnipresence is offered as a cloud solution, hosted on Microsoft Azure.
 It is multi-tenant but clients can have isolated environments if needed.
-Given its Dynamics foundation, an on-premise deployment could be theoretically possible (if running Dynamics on-prem), but as a SaaS offering it's generally cloud-managed by Exeevo.
+Given its Dynamics foundation, deployment is device-agnostic.

 • Compliance: Being life-sciences focused, Omnipresence is designed with compliance in mind.
-Since it's built on a Part 11-capable platform and likely includes modules for sample management, it can be validated.
+Since it's built on a Part 11-capable platform and includes modules for sample management, it can be validated.
 It supports capturing HCP consent for digital interactions and has audit trails for activities.
-Indegene advertises compliance with global regulations through the platform's design.
-Also, leveraging Dynamics security and Indegene's domain expertise, it presumably meets HIPAA and GDPR requirements for customer data.
+Leveraging Dynamics security and Exeevo's domain expertise, it meets HIPAA and GDPR requirements for customer data.

 • Pricing: As a specialized solution, pricing is on request.
-It likely involves a platform fee plus per-user pricing, similar to Veeva.
-Since it competes by offering flexibility, it might be priced competitively for mid-size deployments or new commercial teams.
+It involves a platform fee plus per-user pricing.
+Since it competes by offering flexibility and lower total cost of ownership, it may be priced competitively for mid-size deployments or new commercial teams.

-• Market Reputation: Omnipresence (Exeevo) has gained recognition as a strong alternative for companies looking for more flexibility than Veeva or IQVIA.
-It was rated highly (4.6/5) in Gartner Peer reviews, albeit by a small number of customers.
-It's used by some "budding biotech firms" and device companies to manage product launches and growth.
+• Market Reputation: Omnipresence has gained recognition as a strong alternative for companies looking for more flexibility than Veeva or IQVIA.
+It was rated highly (4.6/5) in Gartner Peer reviews.
+It's used by pharmaceutical, biotech, and medical device companies including Sanofi to manage product launches and growth.
 The strategic alliance with Microsoft boosted its credibility.
-Support is provided by Exeevo/Indegene, who have life sciences consulting roots, meaning customers get domain-savvy assistance.
-Scalability is good (Azure cloud can scale well; Dynamics is enterprise-class).
-Omnipresence's differentiation is the seamless blend of CRM with modern digital channels – a plus for biotech firms adopting more virtual engagement post-pandemic.
+Support is provided by Exeevo, who have life sciences consulting roots, meaning customers get domain-savvy assistance.
+Scalability is excellent with Azure cloud backing.
+Omnipresence's differentiation is the seamless blend of CRM with modern digital channels and strong data privacy commitments.

 Other Life Sciences CRM Solutions